jdussouillez/quarkus-infinispan-cache-reset/README.md

 **Here's the question: what is the best/recommanded way to create the caches/schemas without restarting the Quarkus app?
 Is there a way to run what the `use-schema-registration` option does but on demand in a running app?**

+- **Edit 1: I managed to get a working recovery from the app code itself.
+See branch [`code-recovery`](https://github.com/jdussouillez/quarkus-infinispan-cache-reset/tree/code-recovery).
+I don't really know why but I had to duplicate the `RemoteCacheManager` instance (the one injected by Quarkus) to get it working ([code](https://github.com/jdussouillez/quarkus-infinispan-cache-reset/blob/code-recovery/src/main/java/com/github/jdussouillez/CacheRecoveryService.java#L45)).**

 ## Solutions

 See https://github.com/quarkusio/quarkus/discussions/38877#discussion-6243587